h-greggc/hugo-travel-dream/content/posts/Cordoba/index.md

 ---
 {{< toured-on >}}

 The city is famous for its stunning architecture, including the Great Mosque of Córdoba, the Alcázar de los Reyes Cristianos, and the Roman Bridge.

 <!--more-->

-Cordoba is a city in southern, Andalusion Spain, known for its rich history and cultural heritage.
+Cordoba is a city in Andalusion Spain, known for its rich history and cultural heritage.
 It was declared a World Heritage Site by UNESCO in 1984.
 The city is famous for inspiring architecture of the Roman and Moorish periods, including the Great Mosque of Córdoba, the Alcázar de los Reyes Cristianos, and the Roman Bridge.
 It's often mistaken for a set from the "Game of Thrones" series; however, there were only two brief scenes were shot in the area.
 A more sustained use of ancient settings for the series included sites 5-15 miles from Cordoba.

 ## The Mosque-Cathedral of Cordoba[^1]

-_La Mezquita_ or the "Great Mosque of Córdoba"  was a completely unexpected cultural and architectural treat.
+_La Mezquita_ or the "Great Mosque of Córdoba"  is an unexpected cultural and architectural treat.
 The mosque was built in stages beginning in 785 and eventually growing to be about 5.5 acres of floor space.
-(That rivals small-city some convention halls for floor space!} It is believed to have been constructed on the ruins of Roman ruins and Visigoth church; however, that early history is debated among scholars.
-There were several periods of construction of the mosque halls.
-A well-prepared tour guide will point out the subtle transitions in the columns and arches as a result of evolving deigns and the period's available materials.
+(That rivals small-city some convention halls for floor space!} It is believed to have been constructed on the ruins of Roman a Roman temple and Visigoth church; however, that early history is debated among scholars.
+There were several periods of construction of the mosque halls now visible as five distinct zones.
+A well-prepared tour guide will point out the some of the subtle transitions in the columns, capitals and arches.
+Elsewhere, the transitions "pop" as a result of evolving designs and changes in the sources of stone and marble.

-As you walk through the halls, the number of moorish arches is staggering ---each one in red and white alternating stripes which I have been told  recognizes good and evil in the world.
+As you walk through the halls, the number of moorish arches is staggering---each arch in red and white alternating stripes which were used to visually amplify the graceful arches.
+It is often called a "forest of columns" on travel websites---an apt description of the feeling one gets in walking the halls.

 {{< figure
   src= "1626px-Mezquita_de_Córdoba_desde_el_aire_(Córdoba,_España).jpg"